Open Broadcaster Software Studio

 Connecting OBS to Crowdpurr requires a special build of the free, open-source application called OBS-WebRTC.
 This build supports WebRTC streaming which is how Crowdpurr's real-time streaming works.

 Download the latest build for your operating system from this OBS Studio WebRTC repository.
-Click on the Assets link on the latest version (currently Release 1.3.2 from October 16th, 2022).
+Click on the Assets link on the latest version (currently Release 1.4.2 from December 6th, 2022 at the time of this publishing).
 You'll see several builds.

 The OBS Studio WebRTC download page.